emacs-helm/helm/index.md

 - When you have problems like Helm beeing slow or something not working, always fallback to default settings.

-- Configure Helm yourself, don't use preconfigured Emacs that configure wrongly Helm for you.
+- Configure Helm yourself, don't use preconfigured Emacs that configure wrongly Helm for you (e.g. Spacemacs).

 - Refrain installing all Helm packages you find in Melpa, check first if the feature you are looking for is available in Helm.